LordEidi/wombag/README.md

 You can now authenticate with that device on **wombagd**

+### Use systemd to run **wombagd** as a service ###

+Have a look at the _utilities/wombagd.service_ file.

+The commands to install and run **wombagd** as a systemd service are:

+    cp utilities/wombagd.service /lib/systemd/system/.
+    chmod 755 /lib/systemd/system/wombagd.service
+    systemctl enable wombagd.service
+    systemctl start wombagd.service

+Please see journalctl for errors in your log.

 ### Use supervisord to run **wombagd** as a service ###

-Now we want to make sure that **wombagd** runs forever.
+If you do not like systemd or if this is not an option, you might want to run it with supervisord.
 First install the required software:

     sudo apt-get install supervisor